Here’s why you can’t exercise off your food, and why you shouldn’t even try.

 Remember that post I wrote a few weeks back about the study showing that metabolism stays stable between the ages of 20 and 60?
 (Read the post here)

-Well, we seem to be on a metabolism research roll, because not even a month later we now have another great paper in Current Biology that examines how exercise affects our basal energy expenditure (BEE – which is essentially the calories we expend breathing, thinking, digesting…just living.)
+Well, we seem to be on a metabolism research roll, because not even a month later we now have another great paper in Cell that examines how exercise affects our basal energy expenditure (BEE – which is essentially the calories we expend breathing, thinking, digesting…just living.)

 As in, when we exercise, what happens to our metabolism and the calories we burn?